Eye Styes or Hordeolum

 - Sensitivity to light

 Styes are caused by a bacterial infection, most often staphylococcal, in a hair follicle or a gland in the corner of the eye.
 Children frequently get styes from rubbing their eyes with dirty hands.
 Certain risk factors can increase your chances of developing styes.
 These risk factors include:

 - Chronic skin problems

 Are Styes Contagious?

-Although the stye is not contagious, the bacteria causing it is contagious.
-The staphylococcus bacteria lives on the skin and mucous membranes of humans and most animals.
-Normally this particular bacterium does not cause problems with the body, but when it enters the oil glands in the eyelids, it can cause pain, inflammation, and the development of styes.
+Although the stye itself is not contagious, the bacteria that caused it can spread from one person to another.
+The staphylococcus bacterium lives on the skin and mucous membranes of humans and most animals.
+Normally this particular bacterium does not cause problems with the body, but when it enters the oil glands in the eyelids, it can cause pain and inflammation, and it can lead to the development of styes.

-In most cases the bacteria enters the eye area when you rub your eyes with dirty hands.
+In most cases the bacteria enter the eye area when you rub your eyes with dirty hands.
 Styes are common in children for this reason.
-The bacteria blocks the oil glands, preventing the oil from being secreted, and a stye soon develops.
-You can pass the bacteria to another person through contact, but the bacterias will not necessarily manifest into a stye.
+The bacteria block the oil glands, preventing the oil from being secreted, and a stye soon develops.
+You can pass the bacteria to another person through contact, but the bacteria will not necessarily manifest into a stye.

 Diagnosing a Stye

 A stye will often heal on its own within a couple days.
 If it does not, you should see your eye doctor for a complete eye exam to determine whether another eye problem, such as blepharitis, is causing the stye.